 Motorcycle license for all motorcycles over 125 cc and a valid ID document, either your passport or ID card for EU citizens.
 To rent a motorcycle with Rent-a-GS you’ll have to be: 24 or older, have a minimum of 4 years of experience, pay an insurance deposit of 900€ up to 1.500€ cash or card and have a helmet.
 If you don’t have a helmet we can provide one for you.
 Deposit is charged to credit cards and debit cards, also in is possible in the cash!

 A 30% down payment is taken in advance via wire transfer or card payment to confirm the booking and to reserved the requested motorbike model.
 The rest of the amount we charge On-site.
 All brands of debit cards and American Express credit cards we accept.

 What do I pay before renting a motorcycle?

-To confirm the booking we take 30% of down payment and rest of rental amount (70%) on the day of the rental.
-Once on site you will also be charged a deposit by method of preauthorization hold.
-Meaning, we reserve or “freeze” equivalent amount depending on the model of the motorcycle you rent making the balance unavailable until the motorcycle is returned.
+To confirm the booking we take 30% of the down payment and the rest of the rental amount (70%) on the day of the rental.
+Once on-site you will also be charged a deposit by the method of preauthorization hold.
+Meaning, we reserve or “freeze” the equivalent amount depending on the model of the motorcycle you rent making the balance unavailable until the motorcycle is returned.
 This deposit is motorcycle rental liability insurance in case of any damage or theft.

 What is the equipment included in my rental price?